 Huddles are a hybrid of typical staff meetings, not unlike what you might see during downtime at any athletic event.
-Their purpose is to share information while inspiring and motivating the team.
+Their purpose is to share information while motivating and inspiring employees.

-In The Great Game, a Huddle is a structured meeting designed to keep the players focused on, informed about and feeling involved in The Game.
+What is a Huddle?
+For us at Great Game™, a Huddle is a structured meeting designed to keep the players focused on, informed about, and feeling involved in The Game.

-When an athletic team steps to the sidelines to Huddle up, the first thing they do is discuss what’s happening out on the field: what’s working, what isn’t and the strengths and weaknesses of the opponent.
-This isn't different than what you should cover in your team Huddle.
-Take some time to discuss operational goings-on and ensure that everyone in your Huddle is informed about the current company landscape.
+When an athletic team steps to the sidelines to Huddle up, the first thing they do is discuss what’s happening out on the field: what’s working, what isn’t, and the strengths and weaknesses of the opponent.
+This isn't any different than what you should cover in your team Huddle.
+Take some time to discuss current operational status and ensure that everyone in your Huddle is informed about the company landscape.

 Take time to succinctly update the company scoreboard with your team and discuss the results.
 One caveat: resist the urge to focus on history or status quo during your financial discussion.
 While these benchmarks are important, you can’t do much about where you were or where you are.
 You can, however, use that information to make accurate assumptions on where you will end the month.
 Focus your financial discussions on where you plan to be, not where you have been.

-While this portion of your Huddle should be fairly succinct (individuals should come to the Huddle ready to report their numbers, not calculate them as the meeting progresses), do be sure you take time to ensure everyone on the team understands why the numbers are what they are and what that means for the company.
+While this portion of your Huddle should be fairly succinct (individuals should come to the Huddle ready to report their numbers, not calculate them as the meeting progresses,) be sure that everyone on the team understands why the numbers are what they are and what that means for the company.

 Help the team get focused on how they can contribute to the company’s success in the upcoming days.
 Address any financial deviations and allow the team to troubleshoot (outside of the meeting) ways to get back on track.
-By taking some time to discuss what’s around the corner, you’ll create alignment among the team and foster an environment where everyone is able to independently consider their impact as well as create opportunities to drive the score.
+By discussing what’s around the corner, you’ll create alignment among the team and foster an environment where everyone is able to independently consider their impact as well as create opportunities to drive the score.

 4. Get Fired Up!